 Deloitte’s Center for Financial Services predicts that gen AI could enable fraud losses to reach US$40 billion in the United States by 2027.
 This is up from US$12.3 billion in 2023.
 That’s a compound annual growth rate of 32%.
 There’s plenty of money to be made in deception.

-Probably we’re only seeing the tip of the iceberg in terms of what’s going to happen in the future.
-In the case of the breaking news with Maduro’s capture, within minutes of the news breaking the web was flooded with fake Maduro pictures.
+We’re probably only seeing the tip of the iceberg of what’s going to happen in the future.
+In the case of the breaking news of Maduro’s capture, within minutes of the news breaking, the web was flooded with fake Maduro pictures.
 Those pictures captured millions of views on social media.
-In an “attention economy” those views got paid out as cold hard cash by platforms like X. Our CEO recently penned an article about how influence has become currency this has resulted in the truth becoming a casualty.
+In an “attention economy,” those views were paid out in cold, hard cash by platforms like X. Our CEO recently penned an article about how influence has become currency.
+This has resulted in the truth becoming a casualty.
 It’s well worth a read.

-Moreover, this was seized upon either knowingly or unknowingly, by public figures to serve their own narratives.
-For example Portugal’s far-right Chega party significantly amplified the reach of the fake image created by “Ian Weber” via their official account.
-A polish MP followed suit on his twitter account.
+Moreover, this was seized upon, knowingly or unknowingly, by public figures to serve their own narratives.
+For example, Portugal’s far-right Chega party significantly amplified the reach of the fake image created by “Ian Weber” via their official account.
+A Polish MP followed suit on his X account.

 Euronews did a deep dive after the fact about all the various synthetic media flooding our streams.
 It wasn’t just fake images of Maduro.
-It was also fake images of crowds cheering the event, fake images venezuelans mourning and even a fake image of President Hugo Chavez’s mausoleum as a bombed out wreck.
-We’ll delve into the consequences of this of politically motivated synthetic media in a future post.
-Needless to say the profusion of hyperrealistic videos is no bueno for the body politic.
+It was also fake images of crowds cheering the event, fake images of Venezuelans mourning, and even a fake image of President Hugo Chavez’s mausoleum as a bombed-out wreck.
+We’ll delve into the consequences of this politically motivated synthetic media in a future post.
+Needless to say, the profusion of hyperrealistic videos is no bueno for the body politic.

 Existing Safeguards Aren’t Enough

-After the storm of images subsided the new york times did an investigation.
+After the storm of images subsided, The New York Times did an investigation.
 Gemini and models from OpenAI and X all readily and easily produced these kinds of deepfakes with very little friction.
-Watermarking like Google’s SynthID are a good start but far from sufficient.
-All in all, the genie is out of the bottle and there’s likely no putting it back inside.
+Watermarking like Google’s SynthID is a good start, but far from sufficient.
+All in all, the genie is out of the bottle, and there’s likely no putting it back inside.

 Confused?
 Turn to vali.now